-If you’re concerned about a possible slab leak beneath your home, our team at Patriot Plumbing Service would be happy to examine your plumbing and ensure that your home is safe.
+If you’re concerned about a possible slab leak beneath your home, our team at Patriot Plumbing Service LLC would be happy to examine your plumbing and ensure that your home is safe.
 To get started, give us a call at 254-246-7913 and ask for your Copperas Cove & Killeen, TX slab leak repair.
 Our experienced plumbing professional will examine your plumbing system and find the leaking pipe, then provide you with cost-effective solutions to fix the problem!

 Consequences of a Slab Leak

 The most serious implications can take ages to notice.
 That’s because slab leaks occur underground, just beneath the foundation concrete where pipes feed into the house.
 Water dissipates into the ground, but it also flows into the foundation itself.
 As the moisture infiltrates existing cracks, it speeds the degradation of the slab.

 That’s bad news by itself.
 Even new homeowners know that your foundation protects the property from terrible structural damage.
 However, advanced slab leaks may even direct water through the ground and into the floors.
 In the worst case scenarios, water begins to pool into the flooring, facilitating mold and mildew growth.
 By this point, both plumbing repairs and restoration services will be necessary.

 In the face of all this horrible damage, what can homeowners do to prevent it?
 Knowing the signs of a slab leak is the first step in prevention.

 - Pooling water in the floors or next to the foundation